Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 ## 7. Networking

 Here, we used NetAssist as the communication configuration tool.
 You can download it from https://www.cmsoft.cn/resource/102.html, as shown in Figure 16.
+You must configure the obstacle avoidance index using the LxCameraViewer we provide before you can switch between different obstacle avoidance index using non-API communication methods.

 You can also use NetAssistant from https://github.com/luokyme/NetAssistant, which includes English documentation, but it has not been tested with this instruction.